The Alesha Show (tour): Background

 Tickets went on general sale in May with members of Dixon's official website having access to the tickets 48 hours before the general sale.

 In July 2009, it was confirmed that Dixon would become a judge on Strictly Come Dancing.
 Because the show is broadcast live on Saturday nights, Dixon had to reschedule three shows in Lincoln, Southampton and Brighton.
-Ttickets purchased for the original dates remained valid.
+Tickets purchased for the original dates remained valid.
 Dixon said her official website, "I'm so sorry to all my fans for having to change some of my dates.
 I'm really looking forward to playing live.
 I can't wait for the tour to start as I have been working so hard for a long time to achieve my dream of my first solo tour.
 I hope everyone can understand due to the emotional connection I have with the show, it was an exciting opportunity I could not turn down."